fbe555-uni/ITAPK/ex10/README.md

 source object is left empty.

 ### part 3: How and when
-Whenever the source will be discarded after (is an rvalue)???
+Whenever the source will be discarded after (is an rvalue) or to gene- ralize, it isn't needed to have to copies.

-### part 4: Forcing usage
+### part : Forcing usage
-Howto? good idea whenever one doesn't need the source again?

-### part 5:
+To force usage of move operations, std::move() has to be employed.